- Class: Aves

 The wetter the better.
 Rarely wandering inland, magpie geese are found in open wetland areas such as floodplains and swamps.

 Hang on!
 Typically found close to wetlands and rivers, magpie geese fly long distances, especially in the wet season.
 The magpie goose is the only goose in the world that can sleep in trees.
 They have a strong hind toe that provides a secure grip on branches.

 We’ll all have the salad.
 Magpie geese feed in large, noisy flocks of up to a few thousand birds.
 They congregate to feed on aquatic vegetation.
 Almost entirely vegetarian, these birds also consume blades of grass, seeds, bulbs, and rhizomes dug from underground using their hooked bill.

 Look out!
-Eggs and hatchlings are easy meals for birds of prey like the whistling kite, dingoes, snakes, and other small, terrestrial predators.
-Adults are hunted by humans, and the species is facing challenges from habitat loss due to extensive agriculture and the destruction of wetland.
+Goose eggs and hatchlings are easy meals for birds of prey like the whistling kite, dingoes, snakes, and other small, terrestrial predators.
+Adults are hunted by humans, and the geese face challenges from habitat loss due to extensive agriculture and the destruction of wetland.

 See what I’m saying?
 Vocally, magpie geese communicate in loud "honks."
 They also may get their point across by shaking their wings when feeling threatened or after squabbles with other geese.

 Three’s company.
 Pairs of geese mate for life, but a male may have two females that are usually related to each other.
 They breed seasonally at the end of the wet season (February through June) in the floodplains that they live in.
 Two females may occasionally use the same nest, which is almost single-handedly constructed by the male.
 Parent birds share egg-incubation duties, as well as raising the young.
-The species is also unique among waterfowl in that the parents feed the young bill-to-bill.
+Magpie geese are unique among waterfowl in that the parents feed the young bill-to-bill.

 AT THE ZOO